DeepLearningClub/pasteur-gpu-cluster/README.md

 # do not use sudo here
 pip install keras --user --upgrade
 ```
-* Note: everything installed with pip should be automatically loaded when you have Python module loaded.
+* Note: you only need to run this once, everything installed with pip should be automatically loaded when you have Python module loaded.

 ### Test installation on the submission node
 As mentioned, do not run your actual code on the submission node, but you can run a shell to test your installation: